pagkly/Zed/Investopedia3/Texas Ratio.md

 Texas Ratio
 ## What Is a Texas Ratio?

 The Texas ratio was developed to warn of credit problems at particular banks or banks in particular regions.
-The Texas ratio takes the amount of a bank's [non-performing assets](https://www.investopedia.com/terms/n/non-performing-assets.asp) and divides this number by the sum of the bank's [tangible common equity](https://www.investopedia.com/terms/t/tangible-common-equity.asp) and its loan [loss reserves](https://www.investopedia.com/terms/l/loss-reserve.asp).
+The Texas ratio takes the amount of a bank's [[non-performing assets]](https://www.investopedia.com/terms/n/non-performing-assets.asp) and divides this number by the sum of the bank's [[tangible common equity]](https://www.investopedia.com/terms/t/tangible-common-equity.asp) and its loan [[loss reserves]](https://www.investopedia.com/terms/l/loss-reserve.asp).
 A ratio of more than 100 (or 1:1) indicates that non-performing assets are greater than the resources the bank may need to cover potential losses on those assets.

 ### Key Takeaways